 Now our friend is prone to hyperbole when he finds something he likes — after all, that’s his job: to write about food — but of course it got us to thinking about the crop of eggplant we’re hoping to grow in our garden come this summer.
 Eggplant is very climate dependent.
 It’s needs a lot of water, yes; but it also needs continual warm temperatures.
 We’ve grown it successfully during exceptionally warm summers in places that often saw failed crops because of its short summers and generally cool weather.
 And we even had a couple plants fail to produce during an unusually cool summer in a locale known for its heat.

-A long growing season — 55 to 70 days for some early hybrids and Asian varieties, 75 to 90 days and more for those big traditional Italian varieties and some exotic heirlooms from the East — is only part of the eggplant story.
-That growing season must be consistently warm with day time temperatures around 80 degrees and night-time temperatures not falling much below 65 degrees.
+A long, warm season — 55 to 70 days for some early hybrids and Asian varieties, 75 to 90 days and more for those big traditional Italian varieties and some exotic heirlooms from the East — is only part of the eggplant story.
+The growing season must be consistently warm with daytime temperatures around 80 degrees and nighttime temperatures not falling much below 65 degrees.
 Anything cooler means slow to no growth once you’ve set out your plants.
 Like a lot of vegetable gardening, timing is everything with weather variables playing a big role in success.

-The care and consideration you take growing eggplant is greatly rewarded.
-Eggplant parmasean, eggplant caponata, ratatouille, stuffed eggplant; these are all wonderful dishes that are not only tasty but good for you.
+The care and consideration you take growing your own eggplant is greatly rewarded.
+Eggplant parmesan, eggplant caponata, ratatouille, stuffed eggplant; these are all wonderful dishes that are not only tasty but good for you.
 Our vegetarian friends love to use eggplant, because of its texture, as a meat substitute (but it doesn’t have a lot of protein, so find other ways — cheese, nuts, grains — to boot your dish’s protein levels).
 But we like it prepared simply, roasted in the oven, grilled over charcoal or wood coals (the eggplant will take on a wonderful smokey flavor), or, like the dish our friend enjoyed so much, stir-fried in good oil with some garlic.
 When you’re enjoying dishes like these made from eggplant from your own garden, growing them doesn’t seem all that much trouble at all.
-Here’s detailed information about growing eggplant.